hvdwolf/pyExifToolGUI/README.txt

 which means that the gps functionality of the camera doesn't function.
 Next to the gps functionality pyExifToolGUI will slowly grow into a general exiftool Gui and will also write other tags to your images.
-This pyExifToolGUI tool is NOT a geotagging tool!
+This pyExifToolGUI tool is also a geotagging tool as of version 0.4.

 pyExifToolGui is a graphical frontend for the excellent open source command line tool ExifTool(1) by Phil Harvey.